Justin Shaibu: Lyngby

-On 1 February 2021, Shaibu joined Danish Superliga club Lyngby on a contract running until the end of the 2020–21 season, with an option for one further year.
+On 1 February 2021, Shaibu joined Superliga club Lyngby on a contract running until the end of the 2020–21 season, with an option for one further year.
 He made six appearances during the remainder of a season which ended with relegation to the 1st Division and departed when his contract expired.

 Hobro

-On 8 August 2021, Shaibu signed a one-year contract with Danish 1st Division club Hobro on a free transfer.
+On 8 August 2021, Shaibu signed a one-year contract with 1st Division club Hobro on a free transfer.
 He made 13 appearances and scored two goals during an injury-affected 2021–22 season.
 Following his departure from the club, he played a period of the 2022–23 pre-season on trial with FC Helsingør, but did not win a contract.

 Hillerød

-On 8 September 2022, Shaibu signed a short-term contract with Danish 1st Division club Hillerød on a free transfer.
-Following six appearances prior to the winter break, Shaibu signed a contract extension until the end of the 2022–23 season on 19 January 2023.
-He scored his first goal for the club in the club's first match following the resumption of the season, a 2–0 win over Fredericia on 19 February 2023.
+On 8 September 2022, Shaibu signed a short-term contract with 1st Division club Hillerød on a free transfer.
+Following six appearances prior to the winter break, Shaibu signed a contract extension until the end of the 2022–23 season, with an option to extend.
+He finished the season with 12 appearances and one goal, scored in a 2–0 win over Fredericia on 19 February 2023.
+Shaibu departed when the club neglected to take up the option on his contract.

+BK Frem

+After recovering from an extended period injured, Shaibu began training with 2nd Division club BK Frem in November 2024.
+He was announced as a player for the club on 14 February 2025.
+Shaibu made 11 appearances and scored three goals during the remainder of a 2024–25 season that culminated in relegation to the 3rd Division.

 International career

-Shaibu won 9 caps for Denmark at U17 and U18 level and scored one goal, which came with the opener in a 2–0 U18 friendly win over Montenegro on 25 September 2014.
-In early October 2017, Shaibu was called into the U20 squad for two friendlies versus Sweden and appeared in both matches, scoring one goal.
+Shaibu won 11 caps and scored two goals for Denmark across U17, U18 and U20 levels.